Lavender Latte Recipe: The Perfect Winter Warmer

 Many recipes for lavender lattes call for brewed coffee.
 But any serious coffee enthusiast knows espresso is a latte’s true foundation.
 It has enough body and intensity of flavour that it doesn’t get lost when combined with all that steamed milk.

-If you have an espresso machine, prepare a double shot in an 8 ounce mug using your regular procedure.
+If you have an espresso machine, prepare a double shot in a 240 ml mug using your regular procedure.

 If you don’t have access to a machine, then extra-strong brewed coffee is an acceptable substitute for espresso.
 We have a whole article on how to make a latte without a proper machine that offers some great suggestions for brewing strong coffee.
 That includes using a Moka pot, Aeropress, French press, or should desperation truly strike, instant coffee.